 - Partner with the Office of Diversity & Inclusion (ODI): Recognizing

 that international faculty, staff and students add to the strength and diversity of our institution, the Global

 Affairs units launched an internal Coalition on Diversity and Inclusion to strengthen ties to the efforts of the

 Office of Diversity and Inclusion and to better advocate for members of our community.

 - Create and co-sponsor events, educational and professional development opportunities, on the inter-related topics of international education and diversity and inclusion for Global Affairs units and the entire campus community, in collaboration with ODI and other campus units.

-- Increase engagement with international alumni in support of the “Huskers for Life” program through collaboration with the Office of Admissions, Nebraska Alumni Association and the Office of Global Strategies.
+- Increase engagement with international alumni in support of the “Huskers for Life” program through collaboration with the Office of Admissions, Nebraska Alumni Association and the Office of Global Partnerships & Initiatives.

 Goal 4 | Strong Foundation: Strengthen the university’s global affairs infrastructure and operations to anchor engagement for years to come.

 Global engagement is complex.
 When done right, it requires careful consideration of geopolitical trends, assessment of risk and foresight of emerging opportunities.
 It requires clear policies and procedures for handling everyday issues around international aspects of human resources, transfers of funds and compliance issues.
 It necessitates a team of experts across different global functions.
 More than anything, it requires long-term institutional commitment and a willingness to align strategy, people and resources.
 When this occurs, the foundation is laid for long-term gains in the global sphere.
 Nebraska’s Forward Together strategy strengthens the university’s existing structure and lays such a foundation to anchor both current and future global initiatives and to create campus-wide synergies, resulting in a truly, comprehensively internationalized university.